tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 The verification process of the light client will start from a trusted header and use a bisectional algorithm to verify up to a header at a given height.
 This becomes the verified header (does not mean that it is trusted yet).
-All headers in between are cached and known as intermediary headers.
+All headers that were verified in between are cached and known as intermediary headers.

 The light client's detector then takes the headers and runs the detect function.